 Diamond Notch Falls Trail is a 12.3 mile lightly trafficked loop trail located near Lanesville, New York that features a waterfall and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until October.
 Dogs are also able to use this trail.

 A nice short hike.
 We went in from Spruceton Road and it took about an hour to the falls and back.
 Very, very rocky though!